 Parents have the right to receive and request information on the qualifications of their child's teacher.
 If you have questions or want more information please contact school administration or view Aspire.
 Bridge Elementary employs individuals holding LEA-specific educator licenses, license areas, or endorsements in accordance with Utah Administrative Code R277-301-7.
 Additional information on educator licensing can be found at: https://cactus.schools.utah.gov/PersonSearch.

 100% 0f all Bridge teachers are all licensed by USBE.
 This is the breakdown of license percentages:

 The following designations or levels apply to educator licenses, license areas (i.e.-elementary, secondary, special education), and content endorsements (i.e.-mathematics, music, Spanish, social studies):

 ·Professional: The educator has completed an educator preparation program that includes content and pedagogical knowledge.
 This program may have been completed at a university or in an alternate pathway that was supported by school districts/charters and the Utah State Board of Education.

 ·Associate: The educator is currently completing an educator preparation program, but has not yet completed all requirements for a Professional Educator License, license area, or endorsement.
 The educator is enrolled in a university-based or Local Education Agency (LEA)-based program.
 When the educator completes the program, they will have a professional level.

-·LEA-Specific: The educator has not completed an educator preparation and is not currently enrolled in one.
+LEA-Specific: The educator has not completed an educator preparation and is not currently enrolled in one, or is enrolled yet has not completed the required PRAXIS exams.
 The LEA Specific is available for all License Areas.
 Only SPED (Special Education and Preschool Special Education) have the one-year only restriction, otherwise, the LEA can specify their educator for up to three years.